-CHICAGO (CN) – A federal judge in Illinois refused Monday to dismiss a class-action lawsuit claiming Google illegally collects face geometry scans from photographs taken on its smartphones without users’ knowledge.
+CHICAGO (CN) – A federal judge refused Monday to dismiss a class action claiming Google illegally collects face-geometry scans from photographs taken on its smartphones without users’ knowledge.

 Lead plaintiff Lindabeth Rivera alleges a photo taken of her on a Google Android device was automatically uploaded to the company’s cloud-based service, Google Photos, where her facial features were scanned to create a unique face template without her consent.

 Co-plaintiff Joseph Weiss says Google used photographs from his Android device to “unlawfully create a face scan.”

 On behalf of a proposed class, Rivera and Weiss accuse the company of violating the Illinois Biometric Information Privacy Act because the photos were taken by Google devices in the Prairie State.

 “Between around March 2015 and March 2016, ‘approximately eleven’ photographs of Lindabeth Rivera were taken in Illinois by a Google Photos user on a Google Droid device,” according to court records.
 “As soon as the photographs of Rivera were taken, the Droid automatically uploaded them to the cloud-based Google Photos service.”

 Rivera claims Google then scanned the uploaded photos, zeroing in on her facial features to create a “template” to map and record her unique facial measurements.

 Weiss alleges that between 2013 and 2016, about 21 photos he took of himself on his Android device in Illinois were also automatically uploaded and scanned with the same custom face template technology.

 Rivera and Weiss both claim their face templates were then used by Google to find and group together other photos of them.

 Google, without permission, allegedly used the templates to recognize their unique characteristics, including gender, race, age and location.